We continue our list of the best games for Mac. The next category is:

 Call Of Duty: Black Ops 3 - Zombie Chronicles Edition

-There's a bit of ground to cover before you dive in, though.
-Like most games that use Apple's Metal graphics system, Black Ops III has some pretty steep system requirements, so make sure that your Mac can handle the game before breaking out your credit card.
-There are also three options for buying the game, starting with the Zombies Chronicle Edition priced at £44.99.
+There's a bit of ground to cover before you dive in here.
+Like most games that use Apple's Metal graphics system, Black Ops III has some pretty steep system requirements, so make sure your Mac can handle the game before breaking out your credit card.
+There are also three options for buying the game, starting with the Zombies Chronicle Edition priced at £44.99/$59.99.

 This includes the main single-player campaign, which is set in 2065 and kicks off with you being sent on a mission to rescue the Prime Minister of Egypt who is being held prisoner somewhere in Ethiopia.
 The near-future setting allows the game to introduce plenty of high-tech weapons and powered-up body armour, and the shoot-em-up action comes fast and furious - even if the globe-trotting missions can feel a bit generic at times.